tweag/nickel/doc/manual/contracts.md

 }
 ```

 There is a lot to unwrap here.
-Please refer to the [syntax](./syntax.md) section
+Please refer to the [syntax section](./syntax.md)
 if you have trouble parsing the example.
 We first check that the value is a
 record on line 3.
 We then define `check_fields` on line 4, an expression that
-goes over the record field names and check that each one is a sequence of
+goes over all the record field names and check that each one is a sequence of
 digits.
 We use a left fold with a dummy `null` accumulator as a way to just
 iterate through the array without building up anything interesting.